Diordany/DOOM/README.md

-# DOOM
+# DOOM v1.10

 I had a bit of fun (and experienced some frustration) while trying to get the old DOOM code (released in 1997) from the [id-software repository](https://github.com/id-Software/DOOM) to run on my modern system.
-I managed to get it somewhat operational as a 32-bit executable on Linux, but I had to use Xephyr emulate a display that's suitable to run this version of DOOM.
-I experienced severe graphical anomalies:
+I managed to get it somewhat operational as a 32-bit executable on Linux, but I had to use Xephyr to emulate a display that's suitable to run this version of DOOM.
+I experienced severe graphical anomalies as you can see in this screenshot:

 ![xephyr.png](doc/img/xephyr.png)